Tag: Secondary

 Helen Prince talks to Lindsay Bruce about the importance of language and vocabulary in the History classroom.
 Lindsay shares her passion for teaching students to communicate their opinions, both orally and on paper, a skill that will set them up for life.

 Lindsay Bruce teaches History at a school in the West Midlands.
 She is an Assistant Head and is also an author for Oxford University Press.
-She tweets at @HistoryTeach0
+Lindsay tweets at @HistoryTeach0

 Further reading and support: